 In recent years I’ve seen pansies being used more frequently in bouquets by designers who are either growing their own flowers or have access to a really high-end flower market.
-I have always loved these sweet, cheerful little flowers but never really considered them as a potential bouquet ingredient until the last couple of years.
+I have always loved these sweet, cheerful little flowers but never really considered them as a potential bouquet ingredient because of their small size.

-Last winter, I collected all of the varieties that seemed most suited for cut flower production and put on a big ol’ trial.
-In total, we grew more than 40 different varieties of pansies and violas.
+Eager to figure out the secrets of growing them as a cut flower, I collected nearly 50 pansy and viola varieties that seemed most suited for production and grew them as part of a farm trial.
 Pansies have a more stocky growth habit and produce larger-faced flowers, while violas have a more airy and wild growth habit and much smaller flower heads.
 Both are pure magic!

 The goal of this trial was to find both pansies and violas that had beautiful coloring with long enough stems for cutting and vigorous plant growth.